AleMorales9011/ForgeWare/src/BDD (Java, Selenium, Cucumber).md

 Cucumber links this plain English text to your Java code (called `step definitions`) that uses Selenium to perform the actual actions in the browser.
 Together, they make testing clear, readable, and efficient!

-- Here's a workflow diagram that illustrate the whole process.
+- Here's a workflow diagram that illustrates the whole process.
 ```
   [Feature File (Cucumber)]
   ↓